-Today we take a closer look at the differences between 2D and 3D coins, giving you some insight for your next order.
+Today, we take a closer look at the differences between two-dimensional and three-dimensional coin images, giving you some insight for your next order.
 The differences between the two are not exactly common knowledge, but we will closely examine both styles.

 First, the biggest difference between 2D and 3D coins is the number of raised and recessed levels on the surface.
-For example, a 2D coin only has two levels, one raise level, and a lower, recessed level.
-3D coins boast infinite levels of raised and recessed detail.
+For example, a 2D coin only has two levels, one raised level, and a lower, recessed level.
+On the other hand, 3D coins feature infinite levels of raised and recessed detail.

-2D coins are especially easy to add color to.
+With 2D coins, adding color is especially easy.
 The recessed areas on the 2D designs are perfect for fill in with color.
 This can be seen on flags, logos, and more.
-2D coins also allow for distinct details in smaller coin sides.
+Also, 2D coins also allow for distinct details in smaller coin sides.
 The visual elements, recessed levels, text, and more remain clear and clean, while 3D coins can lose detail on smaller designs.

-2D coins are also perfect for high polish plating.
+Another feature of 2D coins is that they are perfect for high polish plating.
 This option will add to your coin's appeal, while the recessed design stays crisp.
 2D coins are great for design concepts such as illustrations, flags, emblems, text-heavy designs, and simple, colorful logos.

 Images such as cartoon mascots, drawn characters, and other illustrated designs are excellent concepts for 2D coins.

-Sure, choosing between 2D and 3D coins isn't as easy as some would think.
-However, at ChallengeCoins4Less, we can help.
-Our incredible team of graphic artists and designers will assist you every step of the way in designing the right custom challenge coin for you.
+Choosing between 2D and 3D coins isn't as easy as some would think.
+At ChallengeCoins4Less, we can help.
+Our talented team of graphic artists and designers will assist you every step of the way in designing the right custom challenge coin for you.

-It doesn't have to be intimidating, and we make it as easy as possible.
+We make designing the perfect coin as easy as possible.
 Get a free quote or give us an email with any questions regarding your upcoming custom challenge coin design.
-We've got you covered!
+We've got you covered.
 Let ChallengeCoins4Less show you how easy designing custom coins can be!